stockholm-react-js/meetups/events/181115-svt-meetup.md

 **Address:** Oxenstiernsgatan 20

 # Full length talks
-**By:** Artem ?
+**By:** Artem Riasnianskyi

 **Title:** Framer X

 **Description:** Framer X is an advanced interactive design tool, powered by React.
 In Framer X, you can use actual React components in your design, bringing Code and Design together in a completely new way.
-We’ll talk about the challenges we encountered while creating Framer X. From how to make a performant graphics editor to building a dynamic component loader.D
+We’ll talk about the challenges we encountered while creating Framer X. From how to make a performant graphics editor to building a dynamic component loader.

+Artem is a product engineer at Framer, working and living in beautiful Amsterdam.
+Passioned about performance, usability, and minimalism in code.
+With the team, he is building game-changing design app Framer X. Occasional cyclist.

 **Link:** {{Any link}}